 Once the vision thing is out of the way you can get to the heart of your relationship which will be the Objectives.

 The objectives, or goals, of each partner will be what is used to create the basis for the relationship for it is the shared interests that will determine the near term success of the partnership.
 Knowing what each partner wants will not only help align and justify the partnership but will also help facilitate efficient communication.
-If your partner doesn't know what you want they they won't be able to help you achieve it.
+If your partner doesn't know what you want they won't be able to help you achieve it.
 Without understanding objectives or aligning objectives it will be difficult to really quantify the success of the partnership.
 If your partner does not deliver on time or does not deliver new business or makes you unproductive they would not likely be meeting your objectives and the partnership would be a failure.
-The objective should be use to determine the value of the relationship and the most important thing to remember when setting objectives is to make sure the objectives are quantifiable.
-This means that their should be numbers attached to the objectives so that you can keep score.
-For example you may have partners that resell your product or service and you may decide to sign up as many of these types of partner as you can.
+The objective(s) should be used to determine the value of the relationship and the most important thing to remember when setting objectives is to make sure the objectives are quantifiable.
+This means that there should be numbers attached to the objective(s) so that you can keep score.
+For example you may have partners that resell your product or service and you may decide to sign up as many of these types of partners as you can.
 This is a great way to build a sales force but what is the real cost to support all of these resellers and are all of the partnerships returning enough new business to meet your objectives.
-Setting objectives like the number of sales and size of sales will help you quantify your partnership.
+Setting objectives like the number and value of sales will help you quantify your partnership(s).
 An example would be to pay commission on a sliding scale rising with the number of sales or with the total amount of sales over a specific period of time.
-Also don't forget that when rating your partners always, always, always include customer experience or feedback in your rating.
+Also don't forget that when rating your partners always, always, always include the customer experience or customer feedback in your rating.

 And finally we come to the one area that will create most of the conflicts and place most of the stress on any kind of partnership, Values and Standards.

 It seems obvious that shared values and standards would be the cornerstone of any partnership but it is the area most ignored by people entertaining and entering into partnerships.
 I think that most of the time we are so blinded by the short term opportunity that we forget about the risks.
-Probably the biggest risk is not getting paid or paying for something that isn't delivered but it could be even worse if the product or service is of poor quality and places you at the wrong end of a multi-million dollar suit.
+Probably the biggest risk is not getting paid or paying for something that isn't delivered but it could be even worse if the product or service is of poor quality and places you at the wrong end of a multi-million dollar lawsuit.
 You will want your partner to be open and honest and uphold the highest standard or a least agree to uphold your values and standards prior to you entering into a partnership agreement.

 Which brings us to the final act.
 Get it in writing.
 The purpose of the written agreement is not so you can sue your partner over perceived failures but to document the terms and quantifiable objectives.
 You may have conversations with your partner over time and you don't want to rely on verbal communication when it comes to responsibilities and accountability.